npedrazzini/npedrazzini.github.io/_pages/researchareas.md

     <li><i class="fa-li fa fa-sign-language"></i>temporal semantics across sentences</li>
 </ul>

-<i class="fas fa-hand-point-right"></i> My <a href="https://www.ling-phil.ox.ac.uk/people/nilo-pedrazzini" target="blank">doctoral project</a> looks (quantitatively, through treebank data) into the competition between finite and non-finite temporal subordinates in Early Slavic, and their position within the typology of <i>when</i>-clauses in 1400+ languages of the world.
+<i class="fas fa-hand-point-right"></i> My <a href="https://www.ling-phil.ox.ac.uk/people/nilo-pedrazzini" target="blank">doctoral project</a> looked (quantitatively, through treebank data) into the competition between finite and non-finite temporal subordinates in Early Slavic, and their position within the typology of <i>when</i>-clauses in 1400+ languages of the world.

-## Digital Humanities
+## Computational Humanities

-It's hard to set Digital Humanities apart from my main areas of research, and that's often true for digital humanists at large: one tends to approach DH to answer questions in their research areas, and then may find themselves wondering about DH tools and techniques as such.
+It's hard to set Computational Humanities apart from my main areas of research, and that's often true for computational humanists at large: one tends to approach CH to answer questions in their research areas, and then may find themselves wondering about CH tools and techniques as such.
 The following are some of the areas I have worked in:

 <ul class="fa-ul">
+    <li><i class="fa-li fa fa-code"></i>application of NLProc methods to answer humanities research questions (language modelling, causal analysis, topic modelling, automatic linguistic annotation)</li>
-    <li><i class="fa-li fa fa-code"></i>application of computational and/or digital methods from outside the humanities to humanities research (geostatistics, genetics, biology, you name it)</li>
+    <li><i class="fa-li fa fa-code"></i>application of computational methods from outside the humanities to humanities research (geostatistics, genetics, biology, you name it)</li>
     <li><i class="fa-li fa fa-code"></i>visualization of (small and big) parallel language data</li>
-    <li><i class="fa-li fa fa-code"></i>application of NLProc methods to answer humanities research questions (word embeddings, causal analysis, topic modelling, automatic linguistic annotation)</li>
     <li><i class="fa-li fa fa-code"></i>corpus building, treebanking</li>
-    <li><i class="fa-li fa fa-code"></i>digitizations, handwritten text recognition, TEI-encoding</li>
 </ul>

 Some of my recent contributions include:
 <ul class="fa-ul">
+    <li><i class="fa-li fa fa-terminal"></i>Mapping <i>when</i>-clauses in Latin American and Caribbean languages: an experiment in subtoken-based typology.
+Using character n-gram associations between English <i>when</i> and parallel texts in indigenous Latin American languages to understand the temporal subordination strategies used in the region.
+Preprint available <a href="https://doi.org/10.48550/arXiv.2404.18257">here</a></li>
+    <li><i class="fa-li fa fa-terminal"></i>Training and evaluation of distributional semantic models of Ancient Greek (collaborative project, led by Silvia Stopponi, and with Saskia Peels-Matthey, Barbara McGillivray, and Malvina Nissim).
+Read the paper <i>Evaluation of Distributional Semantic Models of Ancient Greek: Preliminary Results and a Road Map for Future Work</i> <a href="https://aclanthology.org/2023.alp-1.6"><i>here</i></a>, where I dealt with syntactic (graph-based) embeddings.</li>
     <li><i class="fa-li fa fa-terminal"></i>Diachronic word embeddings from Big Historical Data (19th century English).
-See <a href="https://github.com/Living-with-machines/DiachronicEmb-BigHistData">here</a> - a case study on the language of mechanization will soon appear in the <a href="https://aclanthology.org/">ACL Anthology</a>.</li>
+See <a href="https://github.com/Living-with-machines/DiachronicEmb-BigHistData">here</a> for the tools.
+Also check out a case study using the diachronic embeddings in the article <a href="https://aclanthology.org/2022.nlp4dh-1.12/"><i>Machines in the media: semantic change in the lexical field of mechanization in 19th-century British newspapers</i> </a> (with Barbara McGillivray).</li>
     <li><i class="fa-li fa fa-terminal"></i>Early Slavic dependency parsing (see OldSlavNet <a href="https://npedrazzini.github.io/OldSlavNet/"><i class="fas fa-external-link-alt"></i></a> and <a href="https://npedrazzini.github.io/publications/">Publications</a>).</li>
 </ul>